 4. Settings for the question -: this is good for changing the orientation of the question options from vertical to horizontal.

 5. Add a new page: you need to do this if you are going to apply Jumps to a question.
 Also if you are going to have a long survey try and divide the questions up into groups.
 This means you can apply the save and continue later to the end of every page which gives your respondents a break.
 If it is short survey however, try and keep it all on one page.
 The shorter it appears the better the response.

 7. For closed single and multi-selection questions - next to the options you will see an icon that looks like a square and pencil.
-This allows you to attached a text field, so if one of your options is 'Other' you can add a text field for the recipient to tell you what.
+This allows you to attach a text field.
+So if one of your options is 'Other' you can add a text field for the recipient to tell you what.

 8. If you need to add another option you can press Enter or you can choose to add a single option or multiple options all at once.